Rastrick: Education

 Rastrick has several primary schools, including Carr Green Junior, Infant and Nursery School, Field Lane Primary School, Longroyde Primary School, and Woodhouse Primary School.
 Rastrick High School is the secondary school for the area.
 Highbury School is a specialist school on Lower Edge Road, and The William Henry Smith School is a non-maintained residential school located on Boothroyd Lane.

+Until 1985, when the local authority embraced the comprehensive education system, Rastrick was served by Rastrick Grammar School on Ogden Lane and by a secondary school on Rastrick Common.

 Rastrick Independent School was a private school located in the village that closed in 2019.

 Religious sites

 There are two Anglican churches in the village.
 St Matthew's Church, which is used jointly by the Anglicans and the Methodists and is situated on Church Street.
 Across the road from this Church is Rastrick Parish Centre, the church hall for St Matthew's Church.
 The Church of St John the Divine is located off Gooder Lane close to Brighouse railway station and was designed by Nicholson and Corlette in 1913.
 Both St Matthew's and St John's share the same Church of England vicar.

-The non-denominational New Road Family Church is located on New Hey Road and has been in existence since 1837.
-New Road Sunday School originally opened on 3 April 1837.
-It was also used as "New Road Board School" until 1912, when this was superseded by Carr Green Board School.
-In 1872 a Band of Hope Society was formed, but this closed shortly afterwards.
-Ten years later a second attempt was more successful.
-In 1887 the New Road Cricket Club was formed at the premises.
-During the Second World War the building housed a restaurant.
+The non-denominational New Road Family Church is located on New Hey Road and operated as a church from 1837 until 2021.
+It began as a Sunday school, and continued to accommodate a school until 1912.
+In 1872 a Band of Hope Society was formed, and operated intermittently until the 1980s.
+During the Second World War the church housed a British Restaurant.
+Declining congregations in the 21st century, saw the church close in 2021.
+A book entitled The History of New Road Sunday School was written in 2012 by local historian Andrew Eccles and covers the entire history from 1837-2012.

 Upper Edge Baptist Church is located on Dewsbury Road.
+The church traces its history to "Rossendale Church", which consisted of many Independent congregations located across the Rossendale Valley.
+Individual congregations became separate churches by about 1720.
+In 1837 a non-sectarian Sunday School was founded at Elland Edge, and the first school was built in 1841.
+The Upper Edge Church as founded on 19 October 1863.